xanxit/sql-editor/README.md

 -> I have added pagination and and even considered the possibility for managing the data in the chunks of 10,25 and 50 units on the page(making myself considerate enough to get the Brownie points).

 -> I have also added a save query button which will apparently create an array in the local storage for the retrieval of all the saved queries every time when a person opens the web app.

+-> I have even used React Toastify for any error or the successful execution of the queries.

 ## Performance Metrics and Enhancements